-You have invested a sizable chunk of money into building an online presence, marketing and ensuring that your SEO is perfect.
-And while it has started to pay off and people are coming to your website they merely are not staying.
+You have invested a sizable chunk of money into building an online presence, marketing and ensuring that your SEO (Search Engine Optimization) is perfect.
+And while it has started to pay off and people are coming to your website, they’re surprisingly quick to hit that back button.

-The Bounce Rate, which is the percentage of visitors of a website who navigate away after viewing only one page, is something that every business must be concerned with today because it measures how well you are engaging with your customers and nurturing leads.
-If someone visits your website and clicks away in only a few seconds, you are most certainly missing out on the opportunity to convert the visitor to a paying customer, which means that your business is losing money.
+The Bounce Rate, which is the percentage of visitors of a website who navigate away after viewing only one page, is something thatevery digital marketer must be concerned with today because it measures how well you are engaging with your customers and nurturing leads.
+If the first impression of your website’s homepage causes someone to immediately leave, you’re failing to convert potential customers.

 So what is the issue?
 You have an excellent and engaging website, but your customers won’t stick around.
 Here is a quick rundown of some of the most common reasons people leave a website or landing page and more importantly how you can prevent them from doing so.

 Reaching the correct audience should be one of the most critical aspects of your marketing strategy.
 If you are bringing the wrong audience to your website, they definitely won’t stick around.
 If your ideal customer is a man between the ages of 18 and 25, but the traffic you are bringing in is mostly middle-aged women, it’s no surprise your conversion rate is going to be low.

 Now, this is course has less to do with your site and more to do with your marketing and SEO efforts.
 For example, if you are using Google Ads but aren’t precise in your targeting, you’re wasting your money.

 While narrowing down the audience you are trying to advertise and market to won’t necessarily deter visitors from bouncing entirely, but it will remove from the equation people who are not going to engage with your website or brand in the first place.